friedger/info_tokens/docs/how_to_buy/btc-alpha.md

 ![TFT](https://raw.githubusercontent.com/threefoldfoundation/info_tokens/master/docs/img/btc-alpha-tft-deposit.png)

 3. Copy your TFT address and send your deposit there.
-You can scan QR code of the address from your mobile phone.
-Or you can copy the full text address from a chat message for instance.
+You can scan the QR code of the address from your mobile phone.
+Or you can copy the full-text address from a chat message for instance.

 4. Send your TFT to BTC-Alpha from your ThreeFold app wallet using the following address: